 100 Million Learners

 On January 20, 2022, Thunderbird School of Global Management (Thunderbird), home of the world’s No. 1 ranked Master’s in Management, and Arizona State University (ASU), ranked No. 1 for innovation in the U.S., launched the Francis and Dionne Najafi 100 Million Learners Global Initiative.
-This initiative aims to offer accredited online global, world-class education in 40 different languages to learners across the globe, at absolutely no cost to the learner.
+This initiative aims to offer online, global education from these world-class accredited institutions in 40 different languages to learners across the globe, at absolutely no cost to the learner.
 Women and young women will account for 70% of the 100 million learners that the program will reach worldwide.

 The Global Initiative will further advance Thunderbird’s mission to empower and influence global leaders and managers who maximize the benefits of the Fourth Industrial Revolution to advance equitable and sustainable prosperity worldwide.

 The Global Initiative offers three pathways to learners depending on their current education levels:

 1) Foundational Courses: For learners at any level.

 2) Intermediate courses: For advanced high school learners to current undergraduate learners.

 3) Advanced courses: For advanced undergraduate learners and above.

 Our lives were transformed by our experience at Thunderbird and we wanted to extend that same transformative experience to people around the world who do not have the opportunity to access this world-class education.”